KATHERINE LIEW-TAN

 Nanyang Technology University

 I completed my Bachelor of Communication, where I gained foundational skills in TV and print journalism, public relations, and strategic communication.
-This degree built my confidence in storytelling, audience insight, and message crafting—skills that opened the door to my early career in FMCG sales and marketing, and later enabled me to lead and grow businesses across the region.
+This degree built my confidence in storytelling, audience insight, and message crafting—skills that opened the door to my early career in fast-moving consumer goods (FMCG) sales and marketing, and later enabled me to lead and grow businesses across the region.

 My academic projects